orcasound/signals-srkw/signals/README.md

+## raw sub-directory

-## raw should include all audio files contributed to the catalog, ideally in a lossless format (e.g. WAV with suffix .wav or FLAC with suffix .flac).
+...should include all audio files contributed to a signal catalog, ideally in a lossless format like FLAC (with suffix .flac -- or, if you want to applaud Microsoft, WAV with suffix .wav).

+## processed sub-directory

-## processed should include processed data products that were produced (and can be reproduced) from the raw audio data using code in the `scripts` directory.
+...should include processed data products that were produced (and can be reproduced) from the raw audio data using code in the `code` directory.